mitmelon/campchat/README.md

 **Status:** 200 on success, 400 on error

 #### POST `/messages/unpin/{groupId}`
-Unpin a message in a group (requires auth, admin).
+Unpin a message in a group.

 **Body:**
 ```json